-We consider a magnetoelastic ellipsoidal particle embedded in a piezoelectric matrix (see figure 1 for details) and we briefly introduce the formalism developed for modelling its behaviour.
+We consider a magnetoelastic ellipsoidal particle embedded in a piezoelectric matrix (see Fig.1 for details) and we briefly introduce the formalism developed for modeling its behavior.
 The magnetic response of the particle is characterized by two different mechanism of anisotropy, namely the geometrical one generated by the prolate shape, and the physical one depending on the specific material and technological processes adopted.
 These anisotropies attempt to maintain the magnetization aligned along the x-axis (easy axis, EA).
-However, the principle of operation of the memory element is based on an externally applied magnetic field \vec{H}^{∞} aligned with the yaxis (hard axis, HA).
-Two stable states for the magnetization are in fact generated by the competition between the intrinsic anisotropies and the applied field (see state '0' and state The piezoelectric matrix is used to '1' in figure 1(b)). change the state of the memory: the electric field \vec{E}^{∞} applied to the system generates a tension or a compression
+However, the principle of operation of the memory element is based on an externally applied magnetic field $\vec{H}^{\infty}$ aligned with the y-axis (hard axis, HA).
+Two stable states for the magnetization are in fact generated by the competition between the intrinsic anisotropies and the applied field (see state "0" and state "1" in Fig.1b).
+The piezoelectric matrix is used to change the state of the memory: the electric field $\vec{E}^{\infty}$ applied to the system generates a tension or a compression along the direction perpendicular to the planes of the parallel electrodes.
+More precisely, a tensile stress stores the state "1" while a compressive stress stores the state "0".
+This scheme corresponds to a non-toggle switching mechanism: it means that the knowledge of the previously stored state is not necessary for writing a new bit.